tencia/video_predict/README.md

 ### Approaches
 ####Moving MNIST:
-- autoencode to 32-dimensional latent space using a VAE as in [1] with the difference of having a convolutional layer on both the input and output. ( train_vcae.py ) Example output:
+- autoencode to 32-dimensional latent space using a VAE as in [1] with the difference of having a convolutional layer on both the input and output. ( train_vcae.py ) Example outputs, originals on top and reconstructions on the bottom:

 ![image](picture_output/mm_ae_examples/output_2.jpg)
 ![image](picture_output/mm_ae_examples/output_21.jpg)